-(1) Acquisition and integration expenses were included for the twelve months ended December 30, 2012 as follows: \$1,800 in restaurant wages and related expenses, \$2,585 in other restaurant operating expenses and \$1,657 in general and administrative expenses.
-The twelve months ended January 1, 2012 included \$458 of acquisition expenses in general and administrative expenses

-General and administrative expenses include stock-based compensation expenses for the year ended January 3, 2010, January 2, 2011, January 1, 2012, December 30, 2012 and December 29, 2013 of \$668, \$884, \$1,037, \$925 and \$1,205, respectively.
+Acquisition and integration expenses were included for the twelve months ended December 30, 2012 as follows: \$1,800 in restaurant wages and related expenses, \$2,585 in other restaurant operating expenses and \$1,657 in general and administrative expenses.
+The twelve months ended January 1, 2012 included \$458 of acquisition expenses in general and administrative expenses.
+General and administrative expenses include stock-based compensation expense for the year ended January 3, 2010, January 2, 2011, January 1, 2012, December 30, 2012 and December 29, 2013 of \$868, \$884, \$1,037, \$925 and \$1,205, respectively.
 In fiscal 2012, we recorded net gains of \$0.7 million related to property insurance recoveries from fires at two restaurants.
+In fiscal 2011, we recorded other income of \$0.7 million which included a

-In fiscal 2011, we recorded other income of \$0.7 million which included a gain of \$0.3 million related to the sale of a non-operating Burger King property, gains of \$0.3 million related to property insurance recoveries from fires at two Burger King restaurants and a gain of \$0.1 million related to a business interruption insurance recovery from storm damage at a Burger King restaurant.
-Other income in fiscal 2010 was related to a poperty insurance recovery from a fire a Burger King restaurant.
-Other income in fiscal 2010 was related to a poperty incurance recovery from a fire a burger King restaurant for a calc horebord of a calc horebord of a consolidated to a poperty insurance recovery from a fire a burger King restaurant of the average for a loss of \$0.1 million related to a business interruption insurance recovery from a fire a burger King restaurant for a calc horebord of a calc horebord of a consolidated for a property insurance recovery from a fire a burger King restaurant.
-(3) at a Burger King restaurant.
+(3) In fiscal 2012, we recorded net gains of \$0.7 million related to property insurance recoveries from fires at two restaurants.
+In fiscal 2011, we recorded other income of \$0.7 million which included a gain of \$0.3 million related to the sale of a non-operating Burger King property, gains of \$0.3 million related to property insurance recoveries from fires at two restaurants.
+In fiscal 2011, we recorded other income of \$0.7 million which included a gain of \$0.3 million related to the sale of a non-operating Burger King property, gains of \$0.3 million related to a business interruption insurance recovery from storm damage at a Burger King restaurant.
 Other expense in fiscal 2009 included a loss of \$0.1 million associated with a sale-leaseback of a restaurant property.
 See Note 11 to the consolidated financial statements. in our Annual Report on Form 10-K filed with the SEC on March 3, 2014 and incorporated by reference into this prospectus supplement and accompanying prospectus.

-Average annual sales per restaurant are derived by dividing restaurant sales by the average number of restaurants operating during the period.
-EBITDA, Adjusted EBITDA and Adjusted Restaurant-Level EBITDA are non-GAAP financial measures.
+(4) Average annual sales per restaurant are derived by dividing restaurant sales by the average number of restaurants operating during the period.
+(5) EBITDA, Adjusted EBITDA and Adjusted Restaurant-Level EBITDA are non-GAAP financial measures.
 EBITDA represents net income (loss) from continuing operations, before provision (benefit) for income taxes, interest expense and depreciation and amortization.
-Adjusted EBITDA represents EBITDA as adjusted to exclude impairment and other lease charges, acquisition and intervention events.
-EFOC litization and amortization properties and even and operations as adjusted to exclude restaurant-level integration costs, general and administrative expenses, depreciation and amortization, impairment and other lease charges, and other expenses (income).
+Adjusted EBITDA represents EBITDA as adjusted to exclude impairment and other lease charges, acquisition and integration costs, EEOC litigation and settlement costs, stock compensation expense and gains and losses on extinguishment of debt.
+Adjusted Restaurant-Level EBITDA represents income (loss) from operations as adjusted to exclude restaurant-level integration costs, general and administrative expenses, depreciation and amortization, impairment and other lease charges, and other expense (income).